csixteen/cl-bff/README.md

 # cl-bff

 Yet another Brainfuck interpreter, this time written in Common Lisp.
 Use with caution, still has some bugs.
+This is an ongoing exercise for me to learn Lisp.

 # Dependencies